junghoon2/kube-books/ch11/rook/Documentation/storage-providers.md

 * Rook maintainers will help answer questions along the way, but ultimately you own the development
 * If there are test failures in the CI, they should be investigated in a timely manner
-* If issues are opened in Github, they need investigation and triage to provide expectations about the priority and timeline
+* If issues are opened in GitHub, they need investigation and triage to provide expectations about the priority and timeline
 * If users have questions in Slack, they should be answered in a timely manner.
   Community members can also be redirected to other locations if desired for the provider.